-U. S. Office of Management and Budget (OMB) has issued Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards: Final Rule (Uniform Guidance) that supersedes the audit requirements of OMB Circular No. A-133, Audits of States, Local Governments, and Non-Profit Organizations5.
-The Uniform Guidance audit requirements are located in Subpart F of the Uniform Guidance and are effective for audits with years ending after December 26, 20156 and are part of Title 2 U.S. Code of Federal Regulations (CFR) Part 200.
+Federal Single Audit requirements can be found in Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards: Final Rule (Uniform Guidance) issued by U. S. Office of Management and Budget (OMB) .
+The audit requirements are located in Subpart F and are part of Title 2 U.S. Code of Federal Regulations (CFR) Part 200.